-Brenda did all the usual musical things — she took piano lessons starting around age 4, then added clarinet in school.
+Brenda’s musical life started at age 4, when her parents enrolled her in classical piano lessons.
 Hearing Oscar Peterson for the first time at age fifteen prompted an immediate shift to jazz.
 After focusing on jazz piano at York University in Toronto, Brenda ventured to the Banff Center for the Arts for a month long jazz residency in the mountains.
 It was there that she first performed as a vocalist, a huge step for her as an artist.
 “I really wanted to be taken seriously as a jazz pianist and I didn’t want anything to take away from that.
-When I stood up and sang for the first time at Banff, it felt to liberating to me that I knew there was no going back.”
+When I stood up and sang for the first time at Banff, it felt so liberating to me that I knew there was no going back.”

 After a few years of gigging around Toronto, Brenda sought adventure working in a singalong piano bar on cruise ships in the Caribbean.
-She took those proceeds and headed for New York City, where she planned to study and immerse herself in the jazz scene.
+“Taking requests 6 nights a week for several years was a deep education for me.
+Not only did I have to learn hundreds of songs, but I also had to learn how to hold an audience’s attention and really engage people.”
+She took the proceeds from that gig and headed for New York City, where she planned to study and immerse herself in the jazz scene.
 She ended up at Manhattan School of Music, working on her Master’s degree in jazz piano and voice.

 “One of the first people I met in New York City was saxophonist Joel Frahm, who was a great friend, inspiration and supporter of my work.”
 Brenda went into the studio with Joel and his band and recorded her next album Happening, which documents her early experiences living in New York and her fresh new perspective as a composer.